 Step 6: Set m = m + 1 and go to Step 2.

-This algorithm has been implemented using the package dclone (S´olymos, 2010) from the
+This algorithm was implemented using the dclone package (S´olymos, 2010) from the

 R project (R Core Team, 2012).

-To test the performance of the algorithm in estimating the parameters of the SV model, a sample path of this model has been simulated.
-This allows for a comparison between the real parameters and the estimated ones.
-A simulator for this model has been developed using R to generate the series, which consists of 245 values, approximately representing the number of working days in a year.
-This is done to assess the performance of the algorithm when conside- ring the annual evolution of the daily returns of a financial asset.
-The selected parameter values for simulating the model are: ϕ = 0.97, ση = 0.12, σ∗2 = 0.2 and b = 0.2.
+To test the performance of the algorithm in estimating the parameters of the SV model, a sample path of this model was simulated.
+This allowed us to compare the real parameters against the estimated ones.
+A simulator for this model was developed using R to generate the series, which consisted of 245 values, representing approximately the number of business days in a year.
+The purpose of this was to assess the performance of the algorithm over the annual evolution of the daily returns of a financial asset.
+The selected parameter values for simulating the model were: ϕ = 0.97, ση = 0.12, σ∗2 = 0.2, and b = 0.2.

-The data cloning algorithm requires determining the optimal number of clones.
-This is achieved by evaluating the maximum eigenvalue of the posterior variance, the minimum squared error, the R2 statistic, and the Rˆ criterion (Lele et al., 2010 and Brooks and Gelman, 1998).
+The data-cloning algorithm requires the optimal number of clones to be determined.
+This is achieved by evaluating the maximum eigenvalue of the posterior variance, the minimum squared error, the R2 statistic, and the Rˆ criterion (Lele et al., 2010, and Brooks and Gelman, 1998).
 All these metrics can be computed using the dclone package.
 Based on these results, no significant improvements were found by using more than 20 clones, so the optimal number of clones is fixed at 20.

 The results obtained by applying the algorithm to a single sample path are presented in Table 1.
-The table displays the real values for all parameters, the estimated parameters, the standard errors, and the 95% confidence intervals in columns.
-Additionally, the last two columns include the parameter estimates using an MCMC estimator and the corresponding estimation standard errors.
-This allows for a comparison with the results obtained using data cloning.
+It displays the real values for all parameters, the estimated parameters, the standard errors, and the 95% confidence intervals.
+Additionally, the last two columns include the parameter estimates using an MCMC estimator and the corresponding standard errors of estimate.
+This allows a comparison to be made with the results obtained using data cloning.